IntroToCode/Spring22_Recipes_Codemates2/lunch/readme.md

 ### Notes:
--* amount & type of cheese may varry based on preferences
+-* amount & type of cheese may vary based on preferences

 ### Codemates #2